emrerol/TinDog/README.md

 # TinDog Website Clone

-I made it while watching Angela Yu Udemy course..
+I made it while watching Angela Yu Udemy course

 What Used: